-Open space uses that presently exist in the Hamlet include: Norval Park, McNab Park, Hillcrest Cemetery and McNab Pioneer Cemetery.
+Open space uses that presently exist in the Hamlet include: Norval Park, McNab Park, Hillcrest Cemetery-and, McNab Pioneer Cemetery, and St. Paul's Anglican Pioneer Cemetery.
 The purpose of the Open Space designation is to recognize these uses and their role in the community.